jmew/selenium-bootcamp/README.md

 #####Challenge:

-Try creating a test that asserts 1 equals 1
+Try creating a test that goes to google.ca and asserts that the current url is google.ca (Hint, there is a .current_url function in selenium)

 ## Task #5: Waits